-After 1.5-2 hours driving from Bangkok we arrive at the most popular Damnoen Saduak floating market in the nearby Ratchaburi province.
+After 1.5-2 hours driving from Bangkok we arrive at the popular Damnoen Saduak floating market in the nearby Ratchaburi province.
 This very old floating market is where villagers came to buy and sell their farm produce.
-It is open daily and visited by many tourists, in present days many of the boats are used to sell souvenirs.
+It is open daily and in present days it is mainly visited by tourists, many of the boats are used to sell souvenirs.
 The market came about after a manmade canal was dug in the reign of King Rama IV to facilitate transportation by boats in the area.
 This canal was later named Damnoen Saduak, meaning "convenient travel".
 Highlight of this market is the variety of local snacks, tropical fruits, and the famous "boat noodles".

 We then visit the unusual Maeklong railway market, a market situated on railway track (known as "Talad Romhoop" or "market with closed umbrellas" among the locals).
 Watch merchants quickly fold their stall covers and move their products away from the tracks when the train is arriving.
 Then, see them skilfully roll tables and baskets back into position in seconds and resume their business as usual after the train leaves.

-When possible we can visit Tha Kha floating market, this is best visited in the weekends.
-An authentic marketplace that has served the local community for 30 years, one of the hidden gems around Bangkok.
+When possible we suggest to visit Tha Kha floating market, one of the hidden gems around Bangkok.
+It is highly recommended to plan your tour for the weekend as then this market is open.
+An authentic marketplace that has served the local community for 30 years.
 Originally, the market was where fishermen and farmers came to exchange their goods.
-After the trip to the market, we will go on a rowing boat to explore the beautiful countryside around this market.
+After the trip to the market, we will go on a rowing boat to visit a coconut sugar farm and explore the beautiful countryside around this market.

 When Tha Kha is visited the included boat tour will be done here, else it will be done at Damnoen Saduak.

 We will enjoy a delicious freshly cooked Thai lunch.